openjusticeok/spi-2023/okc-session/README.md

 ## Presentation Outline:

+0) Start by feeling out what we're interested in most.

 1) Where do you get data from?
 2) How and why do you get data into R / RStudio?
 3) How and why do you "clean" data?
 4) How do you analyze / graph data?
 5) What other cool stuff is possible with R?

 **Note:** We're going to be covering quite a bit of ground, so I want to emphasize that the goal here is not for you to memorize / understand each and every thing I'm doing here.
-Our goal is for you to learn:
-- Why R is useful,
+Our goals here are:
+- Teach you the basics of how to search for public policy data online, and give you an idea of the challenges / limits that go along with it,
-- How to install R and RStudio,
+- Convince you that R is useful and worth your time / effort,
-- The basics of loading and exploring data in R, and
+- Demistify R, and teach you the basic concepts you'll need to get started with a step-by-step tutorial, and finally,
-- A general sense of what's possible with R.
+- Give you a sense of what's possible with R, and why we use it at OKPI / OJO.

 In other words, don't feel like you're missing something or falling behind if some of this is confusing!
-If you decide R is something you want to dive into deeper, you can use the free books and resources linked in this GitHub repo to get up and running yourself.
+The general concepts are what's important -- if you decide R is something you want to dive into deeper, you can use the free books and resources linked in this GitHub repo to get up and running yourself.

 ## Our Research Question